nwtime/ntpwww/content/en/support/securitynotice/4_2_8p18-release-announcement.md

 type: archives
 ---

-The NTP Project, part of Network Time Foundation (NTF), is pleased to announce the release candidate for NTP 4.2.8p18, a Point Release of the Reference Implementation of the Network Time Protocol (NTP) software.
+The NTP Project, part of Network Time Foundation (NTF), is pleased to announce the release of NTP 4.2.8p18, a Point Release of the Reference Implementation of the Network Time Protocol (NTP) software.
 It is available at  https://downloads.nwtime.org/ntp/ or by pointing your ftp client to anonymous@ftp.nwtime.org.

 * File-size: 7210799 bytes
 * MD5 (ntp-4.2.8p18.tar.gz) = 516bdabd94ab7c824e9771390761a46c